 - If sand is allowed to sit for an extended period, they become compact and create difficulties for plants to spread their roots.

-- Had it’s not appropriately settled, sand can get sucked in aquarium equipment like filters and pumps and potentially damage them.
+- Had it’s not appropriately settled, sand can get sucked into aquarium equipment like filters and pumps and potentially damage them.

 - Some hate cleaning the sand only because they end sucking it up using a vacuum cleaner.
 But, you have to clean the sand substrates thoroughly once or twice a year, and that’s a meticulous job.
 Check my detailed article on how to clean aquarium sand.